 We typically see agencies charge 10-20% commission on the total appearance package.
 This percentage covers their time spent negotiating terms and handling logistics.

 Most agencies have established relationships with hotels and airlines.
 They can often secure better rates than individual bookings.
 This helps keep overall costs lower for event organizers.
+The agency handles all communication between the athlete and client.
+They manage contract details, payment schedules, and specific requirements like dietary needs or equipment.

 Booking Agents vs. Direct Booking